Computer Science: Networking Cert.

 • 3

-This course introduces student to the concepts of computer and network security with applications.
+This course introduces students to the concepts of computer and network security with applications.
 Topics include authentication, securing Web and file transfer applications, cryptography, firewalls and other devices and network topologies.
-Prerequisite: CSI 217 and CSI 244 or permission of instructor.
+Prerequisite: CSI 244.

 • CSI 244